Classic Motorcycle Build

 Harley K-Model Restoration

 The good news for motorcycle restorers is that many Harley K-model parts are the same as early Sportsters, including front forks, fenders, and brakes.
-Most, but not all, engine parts interchange from Sportsters to K-models.
+Many engine parts interchange from Sportsters to K-models.

 1952 Harley-Davidson K Model